adamkirchel/FYP_submission/README.md

 2) 'ml_arch.py' - Architecture for the machine learning model.
 Quite messy, needs tidying and refining.
 Includes unit and integration test functions.
 These should be standardised.

 3) 'framework_analysis.py' - Test script for obtaining data from the architecture.

+Note: These files require data to be stored in a particular format.
+Directory paths need to be changed before use.